irisbahar/IrisBaharWebsite/README.md

 ### Adding a LinkedIn post

 The Activity section on the home page embeds LinkedIn posts via their **share URN**.
-Note: the ID in the address bar when viewing a post (the `activity-` ID) is *different* from the share URN — the embed will not work if you use the wrong one.
+Note: the ID in the address bar when viewing a post (the `activity-` ID) is *different* from the share URN, the embed will not work if you use the wrong one.
 You must get the URN from LinkedIn's Share or Embed dialog.

 1. Open the post on LinkedIn.
 2. Click the post's **Share** menu (the three-dot menu or the share button) and choose **Embed this post**.
 LinkedIn will open a dialog containing iframe HTML that looks like: